On balanced Hermitian threefolds with parallel Bismut torsion: Balanced BTP threefolds of middle type

 \subsection{A Hermitian Lie algebra example}

-In \cite[Proposition 1.10]{ZhaoZ24}, we see characterization of BTP Hermitian structures on nilpotent Lie algebras.
-In particular, in complex dimension $3$ there is only one (up to scaling the metric by a constant multiple) balanced BTP complex nilmanifold $N^3$ with nilpotent $J$ in the sense of \cite{CFGU}, whose structure equation is given by
+In \cite[Proposition 1.10]{ZhaoZ24}, we have seen the characterization of BTP Hermitian structures on nilpotent Lie algebras.
+In particular, in complex dimension $3$ there is only one (up to scaling the metric by a constant multiple) balanced BTP Hermitian nilpotent Lie algebra $N^3$ with nilpotent $J$ in the sense of \cite{CFGU}, whose structure equation is given by

 where $a>0$ is a constant, $\varphi$ is a unitary coframe, and as before we have abbreviated $\varphi_i\wedge \overline{\varphi}_j$ as $\varphi_{i\bar{j}}$ for convenience.
 In this subsection, we will drop the nilpotency requirement and figure out all Hermitian Lie algebras in complex dimension $3$ that are balanced BTP of middle type.
 It turns that there are exactly two families of such Lie algebras, $A_{s,t}$ parameterized by $(s,t)\in {\mathbb R}^2$, and $B_{z,t}$ parameterized by $(z,t)\in {\mathbb C}\times {\mathbb R}$, such that at the origin they are just $N^3$, namely, $A_{0,0}=B_{0,0}=N^3$.
 Note that the two families have an overlap: $A_{0,t}=B_{0,t}$ for any $t$, and here we have assumed that the Lie algebra is unimodular, which is a necessary condition for the corresponding Lie group to admit a compact quotient.
-Other than $N^3$, these $A_{s,t}$ or $B_{z,t}$ are not nilpotent, instead they all $3$-step solvable.
+Other than $N^3$, these $A_{s,t}$ or $B_{z,t}$ are not nilpotent, instead they are all $3$-step solvable, which means that the underlying real Lie algebra $\mathfrak{g}$ satisfies

 With the exception of $A_{-t,t}$, all others are not of Calabi-Yau type, namely, there is no non-trivial invariant holomorphic $3$-form.

 Let ${\mathfrak g}$ be a Lie algebra of real dimension $2n$.
 Let $J$ be a complex structure on ${\mathfrak g}$, namely, a linear isomorphism satisfying $J^2=-id$ and the integrability condition

 Let $g=\langle \cdot , \cdot \rangle$ be a metric (inner product) on ${\mathfrak g}$ compatible with $J$, that is, $\langle Jx,Jy\rangle =\langle x,y\rangle$, $\forall$ $x,y\in {\mathfrak g}$.
 We will call $({\mathfrak g}, J,g)$ a {\em Hermitian Lie algebra} (or Lie algebra equipped with a {\em Hermitian structure}).
 It corresponds to Lie groups equipped with a left-invariant complex structure and a compatible left-invariant metric.
 Write ${\mathfrak g}^{1,0}=\{ x-\sqrt{-1}Jx \mid x\in {\mathfrak g}\}$.
 A {\em unitary frame} $e$ of ${\mathfrak g}$ is a unitary basis of ${\mathfrak g}^{1,0}$.
 Its dual coframe is a basis $\varphi$ of the dual vector space $({\mathfrak g}^{1,0})^{\ast}$ satisfying $\varphi_i(e_j)=\delta_{ij}$ for all $1\leq i,j\leq n$.
 Following \cite{VYZ} and \cite{ChenZ25}, let us denote the structure constants by